PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_advanced.md

 # Snapdragon Advanced
-This page is a collection of legacy pieces of documentation which might come in handy when debugging on the Snapdragon platform.
+This page is a collection of useful commands and instructions which might come in handy when working with the Snapdragon platform.

 ## Connect to Snapdragon